George Monks (II) & Son of Prescott, England. An inlaid mahogany case tall clock.

 About George Monks (II) & Son of Prescott, England.

 George Monks (II) is listed in Brain Loomes new book, “Watchmakers & Clockmakers of the World.”
 Loomes lists two George Monks.
-The first is George was born in 1750 and died in 1815.
-His son, George (II) the maker of this example was born in 1775 and died in 1827.
+The first George was born in 1750 and died in 1815.
+His son, George (II) the Maker of this example was born in 1775 and died in 1827.
 Both father and son worked in Prescott.
 The town of Prescott is located 7 miles East of Liverpool in Lancaster County.
 This clock certainly has many of the midland attributes.